Tranks27/webscraper_for_analytics/README.md

 2. others maybe?

 ## Steps
-1. Insert venue links into venue_links.txt
+1. Insert venue links into venue_links.txt.
 2. $ python3 scraper.py
+3. Check for TBD values in the New_data.csv.
-3. $ python3 data_analyzer.py
+4. $ python3 data_analyzer.py
-4. Look at the results in the 0_xxx and 1_xxx tables
+5. Look at the results in the 0_xxx and 1_xxx tables

+## NOTE
+1. [STEP 1] Avoid venues with missing first race and 'CLOSED' races.
+2. [STEP 3] Replace the whole race with '-' if found.